 The Synthesis Project provides an opportunity for students to plan, develop, and present a project that effectively communicates the group’s shared response to the Focus Question.
 This type of project allows students to creatively apply the knowledge that they have learned to a real-world application.
-Synthesis Projects should include adequate explanation, examples, or evidence to logically defend their group’s shared response.
+Synthesis Projects should include adequate explanations, examples, or evidence to logically defend their group’s shared response.

 The Synthesis Project can be adapted to the instructional environment, individual students’ needs and skills, and Teacher discretion.
 Students should be provided with materials, resources, or scaffolding to help students from a variety of backgrounds actively participate in the project.

 Teachers should help students choose a project that conveys an appropriately complex group response to the Focus Question.
 The project scope should also be appropriate to the number of students in the group and the time allotted.
-Teachers should be an active facilitator in helping students select an appropriate project type so that all students have a voice, but make sure that students feel ownership in their choice of project.
+Teachers should be active facilitators in helping students select an appropriate project type so that all students have a voice, but make sure that students feel ownership in their choice of project.
 Here are some example Synthesis Project ideas:

 |Example Project Ideas|